Unitech/pm2/ADVANCED_README.md

 $ pm2 reload api
 ```

-If the reload system hasn't managed to reload your app, a timeout will simply kill the process and will restart it.
+If the reload system hasn't managed to reload your app, a timeout will fallback to a classic restart.

 ### Graceful reload

-Sometimes you can experience a **very long reload, or a reload that doesn't work** (fallback to restart).
+Sometimes you can experience a **very long reload, or a reload that doesn't work** (fallback to restart) meaning that your app still has open connections on exit.

-It means that your app **still has open connections on exit**.
+Or you may need to close all databases connections, clear a data queue or whatever.

-To work around this problem you have to use the graceful reload.
+To work around this problem you have to **use the graceful reload**.

 Graceful reload is a mechanism that will send a **shutdown** message to your process before reloading it.
 You can control the time that the app has to shutdown via the `PM2_GRACEFUL_TIMEOUT` environment variable.